 Following the Court Reforms and Briggs LJ’s Review, ADR is likely to be increasingly used in personal injury claims.

 This book explores the various ADR options available and provides practical guidance to assist practitioners to use ADR to maximum effect in their cases today, and to prepare their practices for increased emphasis on ADR as the preferred means of dispute resolution in the future.

 ‘This book should be in every office of every law firm and insurance company claims department dealing with injury claims.’

 – Mike Faulkner, New Law Journal review

 ABOUT THE AUTHORS

-Peter Causton is a dispute resolution specialist solicitor and Civil and Commercial mediator and has set up ProMediate (UK) Limited which is a certified ADR body pursuant to the ADR Regulations 2015 and is a board member of the Civil Mediation Council.
-Peter is Chief Assessor of the Law Society’s Civil and Commercial Mediation Accreditation Scheme.
+Peter Causton is a practising solicitor and barrister at Whitestone Chambers, a Civil and Commercial mediator and Deputy District Judge.
+He has set up ProMediate (UK) Limited which is a registered Civil Mediation Council Mediation Provider.

 Nichola Evans has an insurance litigation background and also deals with high value public sector and commercial disputes.
 She has an interest in alternative dispute resolution and civil litigation procedures and is a member of the CIARB.

 James Arrowsmith is a partner in Browne Jacobson’s Commercial Insurance department and specialises in personal injury and liability insurance insurance litigation.
 ADR is a core part of his work and that of his team.
 His interest in this area has resulted in membership of the FOIL ADR group and a place as FOIL representative on the rules committee of an arbitration provider.